Things You're Just Supposed to Know

 As usual, it all starts with Ken Anderson.
 You will recall that Ken was given the haunted house assignment in 1957, worked on it for a few years, and then was yanked off of it to join the army of artists working on the Sleeping Beauty film.
 During those two years, Ken came up with a fat portfolio of ideas and artwork, and so much of it is reflected in the finished attraction that by rights he should be known as the true father of the Haunted Mansion.
 With regard to the attic bride, there are several concepts there that go back to Mr. A.

 First of all, the setting: an unfinished attic.
 This was a throw-away idea.
-As far as I can tell, Anderson did one sketch but never incorporated an attic into any of the backstories he concocted for his haunted house walk-thru, nor does it appear anywhere on his Ghost House floor plans.
+As far as I can tell, Anderson (Alt) did one sketch but never incorporated an attic into any of the backstories he concocted for his haunted house walk-thru, nor does it appear anywhere on his Ghost House floor plans.

 But of course, the ride eventually did get an attic, and even some of its original details are Andersonian.